 Now that we’ve broken down the main differences between these two ad types and their typical pricing models, let’s dive into all that juicy data.

 Online ad costs vary widely not only platform, but depending on the industry of the advertiser.
-With this in mind, let’s take a look at the average cost of an AdWords ad across 20 industries:
+With this in mind, let’s take a look at the average cost of a Google Ads ad across 20 industries:

 |Industry||Average CPC (Search)||Average CPC (GDN)|